noflo/noflo/README.md

 NoFlo processes (the boxes of a flow graph) are instances of a component, with the graph controlling connections between ports of components.

+Since version 0.2.0, NoFlo has been able to utilize components shared via NPM packages.
+[Read the introductory blog post](http://bergie.iki.fi/blog/distributing-noflo-components/) to learn more.

 ### Structure of a component

 Functionality a component provides: